 The ‘CSV Data Set Config’ element is used to read lines from a file and split them into variables.
 It is well suited to handle large numbers of variables and is also useful for testing with random and unique values.

 How to add and use the ‘CSV Data Set Config’ element?

 - Select ‘Test Plan’ or ‘Thread Group’ node (where you want to add CSV Data Set Config’ element)

 Note: CSV Data Set Config is a scope-specific element.
-When you add it under ‘Test Plan’ then its scope is global whereas to add under a thread group, restricts its scope to particular thread group only.
+When you add it under ‘Test Plan’ then its scope is global whereas to add under a thread group restricts its scope to a particular thread group only.

-- Right-click on ‘Test Plan’ or ‘Thread Group’ node
+- Right-click on the ‘Test Plan’ or ‘Thread Group’ node

 - Mouse hover ‘Add’